olvaffe/olv-notes/firmwares/u-boot.md

   - `setenv bootcmd '...'` for semicolon-separated commands
   - `setenv bootargs '...'` for kernel cmdline
   - it will run `boot` after the delay
+- Login
+  - booting from usb storage, login takes ~20 seconds for some reason

 ## Old